 The knife at the top of the photo was custom-made by a friend.
 It uses a recycled hacksaw blade that runs through the handle to create strength.
 The small 2.5 inch blade is very easy to control and is superb for intricate carving.

 The knife at the bottom of the photo is an Old Timer brand knife with a six-inch blade.
 The knife is large enough to be used for splitting apart pieces of wood and is extremely durable.

-One of my favorite knives, considered the best survival knife by many, is pictured in the center of the photo above.
+One of my favorite knives, considered one of the best survival knives by many, is pictured in the center of the photo above.
 It is the Frosts Classic Mora Knife made in Sweden.
 It has a four inch blade and simple handle.
 The size makes it great for almost any task needed in a survival situation.
 It offers a good combination of control, durability, and comfort.
 I have used this knife for many years and am incredibly impressed in how well this simple tool functions and performs.

-Another major advantage is the handle.
+Another major advantage is the excellent handle.
 Its shape makes it very comfortable to work with, especially during tasks that require hours of carving.
 The handle material is tremendously durable and provides excellent grip even in extremely wet and cold conditions - a very important attribute for survival situations.

 Because this knife has exceeded our expectations in so many ways, we have decided to endorse this knife, offering it for sale here and at our wilderness survival courses.
 It comes with a durable molded plastic sheath.
 The knife and sheath have a lifetime manufacturer's warranty.

-Mora Bushcraft Triflex Knife
+Mora Bushcraft Black Knife

 About the Author: Jason Knight is a cofounder of Alderleaf Wilderness College and the author of The Essential Skills of Wilderness Survival.
 He has been teaching wilderness skills for over twenty years.
 Learn more about Jason Knight.